Information about Hampshire County Council work experience and advice for managers

 - placements lasting up to three months

-Hampshire Futures currently support students who are at risk of becoming NEET (Not in Education, Employment or Training) by arranging placements.
+Skills and Participation currently supports students who are at risk of becoming NEET (Not in Education, Employment or Training) by arranging placements.
 This may be with local employers or in Hampshire County Council departments.

 Students and other young people looking for work experience within the Council are able to register their interest and request a placement through our Youth Talent Bank.
 Work experience requests will then be sent to the most appropriate department for the interests of the young person.
 Young people can also look on Your Future for advice and guidance on working and training.